Points of Pride

 - Associate Professor Kimberly Zarecor, director of the Interdisciplinary Design program, leads an interdisciplinary research team that received a $100,000 National Science Foundation Smart & Connected Communities planning grant to study “shrink-smart” communities in Iowa and develop tools to help all small and shrinking communities plan for population loss and mitigate its negative effects.

 - AIA College of Fellows

-- Morrill Professor Thomas Leslie, FAIA, FAAR, the Pickard Chilton Professor in Architecture, will be invested in the American Institute of Architects College of Fellows at the 2018 Conference on Architecture in New York City.
+- Morrill Professor Thomas Leslie, FAIA, FAAR, the Pickard Chilton Professor in Architecture, was invested in the American Institute of Architects College of Fellows at the 2018 Conference on Architecture in New York City.

 - Innovation in Masonry Award

 - A team of four architecture faculty and staff won the International Masonry Institute’s Joan B. Calambokidis Innovation in Masonry Competition in the Young Architects & Engineers category.
 Assistant Professors Shelby Doyle and Nick Senske, Lecturer Leslie Forehand and Computation + Construction Lab Associate Erin Hunt, who is a 2017 graduate of the BArch program, won the award for “Mashrabiya 2.0,” a 3D-printed ceramic facade that can be integrated into a building’s mechanical system to control light, airflow and privacy while offering evaporative cooling.